 “The woods are lovely, dark , and deep but I have promises to keep and miles to go before I sleep. . .”
 Robert Frost

 Turning off emotions that don’t serve me is something I have thought about a lot during my adulthood.
 I realize that I may have always been quite good at shutting some of my emotions off and I suspect that I became quite adept from an early age.
-Sometimes I wonder if this is purely instinctual or if it is learned behavior.
+Sometimes I wonder if this is how I was born or if it is learned behavior.
 I suspect it is a combination of both, but I really don’t know and I guess it doesn’t really matter.
 The truth is I can turn off some of my emotions automatically.
 People say I’m stoic.
 This is a quality that I’ve come to understand about myself after years of seeing it reflected back to me.
 After years of feeling misunderstood.
 Like everything else in life, there is good and bad that comes with stoicism.
 That’s life.

 That is irrelevant.
 I identify myself.
 I am different.
 I have a mind like a diamond and I feel mostly invincible.
-What I do not identify with is it being a disorder.
+What I do not relate to is my human design being characterized as a disorder.
 It’s just my human design.
-I am hoping that by knowing this people may be able to understand me better and maybe even understand themselves and their children better.
-I am also hoping that people will forgive me for my miscommunications or other challenges that being in relationship with me might present.
+I am hopeful that by knowing this people may be able to understand me better and maybe even understand themselves and their children better.
+I am also hoping that people will forgive me for miscommunications or other challenges that being in relationship with me might present.
 I am actually extremely ruthful.
 This is just who I am.